Drug Safety and Pharmacovigilance

 The course will focus on

-- adverse event reporting and methods in pharmacovigilance
+- adverse event reporting and other methods used in drug safety monitoring-pharmacovigilance

 - the importance of genetic variation for adverse drug reactions

-- risk/benefit profiling of pharmaceutical drugs especially biologicals and vaccines as well as pharmaceuticals and genetic variation.
+- risk/benefit profiling of pharmaceutical drugs especially biologicals and vaccines as well as pharmaceuticals and the effects of genetic variation.

 This course does not cover the detailed pharmacovigilance guidelines or regulations set up by EMA and FDA or the web-based pharmacovigilance tools set up by these agencies.
 Furthermore, the course will not cover the detailed regulations for adverse event reporting within pharmaceutical companies.